Pediatric Nephrology Fellowship Program

 In 1995, the first National Institutes of Health Research Center of Excellence in Pediatric Nephrology and Urology, “Developmental Physiology of the Kidney and Urinary Tract” was awarded to us via a joint program with the University of Iowa and Georgetown University.
 This grant and others — most notably the O’Brien Center of Excellence held in collaboration with the Department of Urology — have advanced the outstanding basic research programs available at our institution.
 In collaboration with the UVA Department of Medicine/Division of Nephrology, we have an active pediatric clinical research program that has completed over 25 protocols since its inception in 2001.

 Our program selects one fellow each year from a competitive pool of applicants.
 We accept applicants through ERAS, or you may request application forms from our office (contacts below).
 For the class initiating in July 2010, all applicants must participate in the NRMP match for Pediatric Nephrology.
-U.S. citizens and resident aliens are eligible for research training support though two NIH-funded T32 training grants.
-Research/salary funding for non-U.S. citizens must be obtained through foundation or other sources.
+U.S. citizens and resident aliens are eligible for research training support through two NIH-funded T32 training grants.
+Research/salary funding for non-U.S. citizens must be obtained through the foundation or other sources.
 In general, two years of U.S. or Canadian residence are required before fellowship to meet certification requirements of the American Board of Pediatrics.